 These are awards given to students with a proven academic record of achievement.
 Applications are generally available from graduate departments.
 Fellowships vary and may include a tuition waiver and a stipend.
-High-achieving students also consult with the MU Fellowships Office.
+High-achieving students also consult with the Office of Global and National Fellowships.

 These are teaching, research, and other staff positions that usually include a tuition waiver, a stipend, and some benefits.
 At MU, obtain applications from your department or from the campus department for which you want to work.
 Graduate Assistantships at Mizzou are also be listed on HireMizzouTigers.

 Loans can be subsidized (the government pays the interest while you’re in school) or unsubsidized (you pay the interest with the possibility of deferment) and have variable interest rates.